-- a) The maintenance or modification of the Policy and other QHSE System documents; - b) Actions arising from changes to the Policy (if applicable); - c) The necessary corrections for the adequate compliance and adaptation of the legal and regulatory requirements applicable and in force in each place and time and in each specific area of the QHSE System. - d) The action plan to mitigate the identified risks; - e) Quality, environmental, OSH, R&D&I and information security objectives and targets; - f) Changes in the organisation of the TYPSA Group or in the scope of the services offered; - g) The standards and requirements applicable to the QHSE System and the services offered; - h) Actions required when quality, environmental or OSH objectives have not been achieved; - i) Follow-up of actions resulting from previous management reviews; - j) The resources required and their adequacy to maintain an effective Management System.
+- c) The necessary corrections for the adequate compliance and adaptation of the legal and regulatory requirements applicable and in force in each place and time and in each specific area of the QHSE System. - d) The action plan to mitigate the identified risks; - e) Quality, environmental, OSH, R&D and information security objectives and targets; - f) Changes in the organisation of the TYPSA Group or in the scope of the services offered; - g) The standards and requirements applicable to the QHSE System and the services offered; - h) Actions required when quality, environmental or OSH objectives have not been achieved; - i) Follow-up of actions resulting from previous management reviews; - j) The resources required and their adequacy to maintain an effective Management System.